FirestormAngel/raspberry-documentation/README.md

 ### Chapter 0x09: Configuring scheduled crontab NMAP scans of your wifi network
 Now that we have functional accesspoints and are hopefully using them for our devices, such as iphones, etc. I will take the opportunity to get you started on automated network scanning.
 This to find the simplest form of vulnerabilities on your networks.
 This section is for somewhat advanced users, but I will try to keep it simple.

-#### Why automate scans on our wifi networks?
+#### Why automate scans on wifi networks?
-* To detect devices attached to our network, our devices and potentially rouge devices.
+* To detect devices attached to the network, our devices and potentially rouge devices.
 * To detect obvious security holes on detected devices.
-* What you don't know you cannot defend against.
+* What you don't know, you cannot defend.
 * If you don't look, you'll never find out.

-##### Setting the right expectations
+#### Setting the right expectations
 NMAP is in first case an enumeration tool, to map networks.
 The plugins used by NMAP are small skripts to attempt to identify the simplest and probably the worst kind of vulnerabilities.
 NMAP is not full scale a vulnerability scanner, but a network mapper.
 Its primary usage is to detect whatever it is you have connected on your network.

 #### Installation and configuration instructions